rnoba/performance-aware-programming/haversine/README.md

 clang ./generate.c

-# This can take a long to compile because its generating 10^7 coordinates
+# This can take a long because its generating 10^7 coordinates
 ./a.out

 # This also can take a long, its loading the coordinates file